 Knowing the difference and when to use which one can help you alleviate the burden off your computer.
 If you know you want to convert a Software Instrument Track to a Real Instrument track, do so by holding the Option key as you drag it into the timeline.

 There are also some things you can do outside the app that may help GarageBand speed up.
 If your Mac is new and has lots of space but still runs GarageBand disk too slow, errors or a corrupted folder may be the issue.
-Simply repairing disk permissions will self-diagnose and repair any broken files.
+Simply repairing the disk will self-diagnose and repair any broken files.

-To repair disk permissions, search Disk Utility in your Finder and open it.
-Click File and then Run First Aid.
 When the First Aid process is done, a dialogue box will report any programs or applications preventing your Mac from running optimally and point out the next steps to resolve these issues.
 Finally, restart your computer and try opening GarageBand again.

 5. Reinstall GarageBand